| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 echo GETPIN | pinentry | grep '^D' | cut -c3- | sphinx create username example.com ulsd 0

-Using pinentry you can go fancy and do double password input, and even have something checking password quality for you, check it out, it’s quite versatile.
+Using pinentry, you can enable double password input, and password quality checks.
+It’s quite versatile.

 REPORTING BUGS¶